So, you’re probably wondering what there is to do in Ottawa when you’re not square dancing… Well the answer is: quite a lot!

 Parliament is the seat of Canada’s government and there is a lot to see and learn about it including guided tours of its historic buildings as well as the nightly “Northern Lights” show.

 Ottawa is filled with amazing green spaces to enjoy in the summer.
-You’d hardly think you’re in a wold-class city at times.
+You’d hardly think you’re in a world-class city at times.
 Hogs Back Falls and The Arboretum in town and Gatineau Park a short drive across the river will offer amazing vistas and tranquil nature settings to delight and amaze you.

 Canada’s capital is home to some amazing art installations.